-From the very beginning of this pandemic, the City of Raleigh has been focused on doing everything in its power to help constituents.
-The City has allocated over \$71.5 million of ARPA funding to the community in the form of small business capacity-building grants, non-profit technical assistance rental support, eviction prevention assistance, housing, and homelessness initiatives, reinvestments in community engagement activities, and downtown activation events.
-This was not an accident - it was designed to maximize impact in helping our residents manage hardships from the pandemic.
+Since 2020, the City has committed significant resources to helping constituents manage hardships from the pandemic - from public health programs and financial assistance for small businesses to infrastructure and transportation enhancements that will benefit Raleigh residents for years to come.
+The City has strategically allocated ARPA funding to the community in the form of small business capacity-building grants, non-profit technical assistance rental support, eviction prevention assistance, housing and homelessness initiatives, reinvestments in community engagement activities, and downtown activation events.

-With our people and our community in the forefront, our first step was to solicit community input from a variety of stakeholders in the jurisdiction including residents, non-profit and community organizations, and businesses.
+With our people and our community at the forefront, the City's first step was to solicit community input from a variety of stakeholders in the jurisdiction including residents, nonprofit and community organizations, and businesses.
 This feedback, coupled with the City's overarching strategic goals and the priorities of its elected leaders, resulted in the following strategic areas for ARPA investment: